markstringer-dti/markstringer-dti.github.io/dti.md

 How much work is the team completing on average in a two-week period?
 When does that mean the project is likely to complete all the work that's needed?

 How long does a piece of work, on average, have to wait for an expert opinion before it can be worked on?
+How long is the list of things that are currently waiting?

 What's the rate at which the budget is being spent?

-All these numbers are the kind of numbers that a Lean approach to manufacturing and development suggest that you count.
+All these numbers are the kind of numbers that a Lean approach to manufacturing and development suggest you count.

-Reporting research findings about current users, possible users and other interested parties.
+Of course, carrying out user research at any stage in the project is actively having second circle conversations with people who might use the software.
+And then reporting research findings about current users, possible users and other interested parties to the client is another crucial set of second circle conversations.

 Discussing these things in second circle will probably increase the chances of a project being successful.
+I'm putting this mildly.
+It will dramatically increase the chances of the project being successful.
+In fact, it's probably the only chance.

 But trying to discuss these things also brings with it the chance of a first circle response from the client (ignoring you) or a third circle response (shouting at you).
 And that in turn, I'm ashamed to admit it, but that in turn leads to similar kinds of reactions from you as a project manager, or your whole team.